-Jo works as a Program Manager in Professional and Continuing Education (PCE) at the University of Adelaide, where she is responsible for public short-course offerings, customised training services and the project management of specialised training programs.
-Core to her role is working directly with clients from government, business and not for profit groups to deliver tailored training services.
+Jo works in Program Development at the University of Adelaide’s PACE (Professional and Continuing Education) Unit.
+She is responsible for the development of short-course offerings and customised training services.
+Core to her role is working directly with clients from government, business and not for profit groups to deliver tailored/custom training and short courses.

 Elizabeth (Libby) Dudley Kosmala, OAM – Board Member

 Libby has lived with disability since birth and is a well-known sporting identity in South Australia and across the world having participated in 12 Paralympics.